jack-cli-cd-ripper/jack/README.md

 ### Requirements

-* Right now only python-2.7 is supported - as found on Debian GNU/Linux 9.0 (stretch)
+* Right now only python-2.7 is supported - as found on Debian GNU/Linux 9.0 (stretch).
+  See [this branch](https://github.com/jack-cli-cd-ripper/jack/tree/python3-mb) for a work-in-progress python 3 port
 * CDDB.py  - see `doc/INSTALL` on how to get/install it
 * eyeD3    - see `doc/INSTALL` on how to get/install it
 * an encoder like oggenc for Ogg/Vorbis (default), flac (Free Lossless Audio